Mercy201/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd Command to print the current working directory ls command to prints the absolute path name of the current working directory cd ~ command that changes the working directory to the user’s home directory
+pwd Command to print the current working directory ls command to prints the absolute path name of the current working directory cd ~ command that changes the working directory to the user’s home directory ls -l command to Display current directory contents in a long format